Major and Minor in Political Science

 Total units in the minor

-POLS 200 The American Political System or POLS 202 Issues in Modern American Politics fulfills state code requirements in U.S. Constitution and California state and local government.
+POLS 200 The American Political System or POLS 202 Issues in Modern American Politics will fulfill state code requirements in the U.S. Constitution and California state and local government.
 Upper-division courses may also be used to satisfy certain of these code requirements upon approval by the department chair.
+The requirements can also be met by a combination of AP American Government Credit and Pols 151 (CA State and Local Challenge Exam).
+Consult ASSIT (see Useful Links in Advising Menu) to identify courses from the UC, other CSUs or Community Colleges that meet the CSU requirement.